 - Reservoir sheets are designed to capture rainwater in indentations in their surface.

-- Geocomposites, or multi-layered materials made from a combination of synthetic polymers, are adapted for green roofs and designed to allow water to flow easily through the material, draining excess water away from a roof.
+- Geocomposites, or multi-layered materials made from a combination of synthetic polymers, are adapted for planted roofs and designed to allow water to flow easily through the material, draining excess water away from a roof.

 The type of drainage layer and the type of separation or moisture retention fabrics used in a roof will influence the roof’s performance.

 A membrane designed to provide protection to the underlying waterproofing membrane from root penetration and provide protection from microorganisms in the growth medium.
-Failure to use a root-barrier can cause structural damage to the waterproof membrane, and therefore can subsequently lead to demolition of the green roof and the underlying waterproofing.
+Failure to use a root-barrier can cause structural damage to the waterproof membrane, and therefore can subsequently lead to demolition of the planted roof and the underlying waterproofing.

 - Size: Smaller particles have a higher surface area-to-mass ratio and smaller pores, both of which enhances the medium’s water retention capacity and capillarity, or its ability to absorb water through the capillary action that draws water into a particle.